-I am currently a PhD student at the Centre for Industrial Relations and Human Resources at the University of Toronto.
+I am currently a PhD Candidate at the Centre for Industrial Relations and Human Resources at the University of Toronto.

 |2017||M.A.||Political Science, University of Toronto|